codacy/docs/docs/organizations/managing-security-and-risk.md

 -   Review the [severity assignment rules](#item-severities-and-deadlines) by clicking the **See rules** button in the top right-hand corner of the page.

+![Security and risk management items](images/security-risk-management-item-list.png)

+## Exporting the security item list

+!!! info "This feature is available only to organization admins and organization managers"

--   Export a list of items as a CSV file by clicking the **Export CSV** button in the top right-hand corner of the page.
+To export a list of security items as a CSV file, click the **Export CSV** button in the top right-hand corner of the page.
 The exported list always includes all items, ignoring any applied filters.

-    !!! info "The **Export CSV** feature is available only to organization admins and organization managers"

-![Security and risk management items](images/security-risk-management-item-list.png)

 ## How Codacy manages security items {: id="opening-and-closing-items"}